impronunciable/hackdash/prerender/README.md

 # Prerender

-Module responsible of creating and managing a Client Cached version of each page crawled by a Serch Engine (like, google, bing, yahoo, etc)
+Module responsible of creating and managing a Client Cached version of each page crawled by a Serch Engine (like, google, bing, yahoo, etc).

 ## How it works
-Run in background as a service for HackDash at a defined port.
-It expose a url to fetch web pages already renederer by PhantomJS from a Search Engine Crawler.
-Hackdash proxies all request from a crawler to this service.
+Hackdash webserver sets a `pending` value on each page asked by a Crawler.
+This process goes throw every url set as `pending` or `created` older than `INTERVAL_DAYS` and creates a client cached version, then next time Crawler asks for that url it will response the cached one using [Prerender Service](https://github.com/prerender/prerender).

-All this magic is done thanks to [Prerender Service](https://github.com/prerender/prerender)
+*The process uses PhantomJS 1.9 for render, as it has some memory leaks it is not ready for production use, so use with caution.*

 ## Config